Wondering how much it will cost to move a radiator? Find out before you start planning your next home improvement project

 Most electric radiators are just plugged into a power socket, meaning that they can be taken off the wall and fixed to the new wall before being plugged into another socket.

-To simply remove a radiator, you can expect a plumber to charge you between £75-£85.
-They will usually close the valves at both ends, drain the water from the radiator (rather than the entire system) and then remove it from the wall.
+To simply remove a radiator, a plumber will typically close the valves at both ends, drain the water from the radiator (rather than the entire system) and then remove it from the wall and cap off the pipework.

 To save money, many people who are confident in their DIY skills choose to do this job themselves.